PoisotLab/ms_straight_lines/manuscript.md

 number of links) for all networks, and considered as food webs all networks having interactions of predation and herbivory.
 We use Stan [@CarpGelm17a] which implements Bayesian inference using Hamiltonian Monte Carlo.
 We ran all models using four chains and 2000 iterations per chain.
+In our figures we use the posterior predictive distribution, which is a distribution described by the model after conditioning on the data.
+There are numerous ways to display a probability distribution; here we have chosen to do so using the expectation (mean) and two arbitrary percentiles: 78% and 97%.

 Stan provides a number of diagnostics for samples from the posterior distribution, including $\hat{R}$, effective sample size, and measures of effective tree depth and divergent iterations.
 None of these indicated problems with the posterior sampling.
 All models converged with no warnings; this indicates that is it safe to make